The Smithsonian NMAAHC Andrew W. Mellon Conservation Internship Program

 - A cumulative GPA of 3.0

-- Undergraduate and graduate students pursuing varying types of degrees (e.g.: Art History, Chemistry, Computer Science, Design, Photography, Studio Art, etc.), at HBCUs or other institutions, who have an evident interest in the conservation of African American heritage
+- Undergraduate and Graduate (Master’s) students, currently enrolled in, or recent graduates, pursuing varying types of degrees (e.g.: Art History, Chemistry, Computer Science, Design, Photography, Studio Art, etc.), at HBCUs or other institutions, who have an evident interest in the conservation of African American heritage

 A completed application packet will consist of the following: